jbarth04/OurHouse/README.md

     ^ this environment variable is also used for the database configuration

-9. Initialize Alembic in order to run migrations:

-    $ python manage.py db init

-      Creating directory /flask-by-example/migrations ... done
-      Creating directory /flask-by-example/migrations/versions ... done
-      Generating /flask-by-example/migrations/alembic.ini ... done
-      Generating /flask-by-example/migrations/env.py ... done
-      Generating /flask-by-example/migrations/README ... done
-      Generating /flask-by-example/migrations/script.py.mako ... done
-      Please edit configuration/connection/logging settings in
-      '/flask-by-example/migrations/alembic.ini' before proceeding.

-10. First migration by running the migrate command:

-    $ python manage.py db migrate

-      INFO  [alembic.runtime.migration] Context impl PostgresqlImpl.
-      INFO  [alembic.runtime.migration] Will assume transactional DDL.
-      INFO  [alembic.autogenerate.compare] Detected added table 'results'
-        Generating /flask-by-example/migrations/versions/63dba2060f71_.py
-        ... done

-11. ALERT - CRUCIAL MIGRATION STEP: go into migrations/versions/ folder and open the file with the migration.
-Open it in your favorite editor.
-Now, also open the "working_migration.py" file located in the "working_migrations" folder (ignore the other migrations.)
-Copy and paste the code defined in "def upgrade():" to your migration file (you can't miss the comments in "working_migration.py" telling you what to copy and paste)

-12. Apply the upgrades to the database using the db upgrade command:
+9. You should see a "migrations" file in your repository, which has scripts to create the database in PostgreSQL according your YOUR_DB variable specified in step 8.
+Run the following command to initialize your database.

     $ python manage.py db upgrade

-      INFO  [alembic.runtime.migration] Context impl PostgresqlImpl.
+      INFO  [alembic.runtime.migration] Context impl PostgresqlImpl. <br />
-      INFO  [alembic.runtime.migration] Will assume transactional DDL.
+      INFO  [alembic.runtime.migration] Will assume transactional DDL. <br />
       INFO  [alembic.runtime.migration] Running upgrade  -> 63dba2060f71, empty message

-13. Open PostgreSQL and look for schema 'OurHouse', your tables should be there
+10. Open PostgreSQL and look for schema 'OurHouse', your tables should be there

-14. To start the server locally, locate the app.py file in the root directory and run `python app.py`.
+11. To start the server locally, locate the app.py file in the root directory and run `python app.py`.
 This will deploy a local version of the application to localhost:5000.

 ### Packages, APIs, Dependencies
 alembic==0.9.1